huntdatacenter/docs/docs/working-in-your-lab/transfer-tools/rsync.md

 rsync -avuz path/to/your/local/directory demouser@demolab:/mount/cargo/
 ```

-### Transfer from your home machine to blue machine
+### Transfer from your home machine to a blue machine

 This is an example of data transfer from your home machine to a iaas or blue machine inside the same lab.

+From your home machine:

 ```bash
 # -- Principal example